Last Updated on July 2, 2026 by Daniel Globe

 Warm Sfogliatelle

-For a sweet finish in Naples, you can’t do much better than a warm sfogliatella from Sfogliatelle Attanasio, just steps from the central train station.
+For a sweet finish in Naples, you can’t do much better than a warm sfogliatella from Sfogliatelle Attanasio, just steps from the central train station on Vico Ferrovia.
 You bite through crisp, shell-like layers and meet creamy ricotta that feels rich but never heavy.
-Since 1930, this bakery has honored sfogliatelle history with careful pastry preparation and high-quality ingredients.
+Founded in 1930 by Vincenzo Attanasio and Carmela Fabbrocino, this bakery has honored sfogliatelle tradition for nearly a century, and it’s now run by the third generation of the family.

 - Order it fresh and warm.